turingschool/mod-0-curriculum/session2/index.md

 1. Make a file called `terminal.txt`
 1. List the contents of your directory (you should see the `terminal.txt` file you just created)
 1. Add the text "The terminal is an interface to give commands to the computer" to the `terminal.txt` file
-1. Use the `cat` command to check that the text got added to the `terminal.txt` file
 1. Get back out of the `session3_practice` directory
 1. Remove the `session3_practice` directory